 “…I understand that there is more than simply proclaiming my support, I must also take action.”

 “After hearing this talk, what i know is not just to sit there and watch things getting worse but to take an action.
 What we all can do is that we can be a part of protests that are against the ban and also, we can contact the senators to talk about the ban or even just by posting things about how you feel about this immigration order on social media.
 I believe every little actions counts and gets congregated and make a big change.”

 “The really terrible part is that these people are victims and refugees and after experiencing violence and corruption in their homeland the United States are not only closing their doors to them, but have also labeled them as the oppressors and terrorists.
 The victims of the crime are being called criminals[…] It is very disheartening that after all these examples in history we are still making the same mistakes.
 On the bright side, many people in our community are coming together to fight this modern times segregation…”

 This poses a fascinating opportunity for us as faculty and staff at Foothill.
-We can engage our students with these new movements on campus where they can see how problems in the world connect directly to their own peers.
+We can engage our students with these new movements on campus where they can see how problems in the world connect directly to them and their own peers.
 They’re seeing how the news from around the globe is actually news about their fellow students who may be sitting next to them in class.
 And it’s not as if many of these problems hadn’t existed for our students before, but now they’re coming up more obviously to the surface.
 In the same way, their education has always been something they could use to be transformative in the world, but now that’s more tangible.
 Students can’t help but realize that what they’re doing at Foothill College already has global implications.